A pilgrimage in Spain - a holiday with a difference.

 We holiday a lot with our kids and they have seen some great destinations - Croatia, Italy, USA, France, Portugal, Australia and Netherlands.
-Their last trip was to the Maldives - yes very spoilt and very luxurious.
-Walking the 114km of the Camino with kids was something completely outside of anything we have done as a family.
+Their last trip was to the Maldives - yes very spoilt - so hiking 20km a day for a week was going to be something completely new for our gang.
 So what actually is the Camino de Santiago and what did this adventure entail?

 What is the Camino de Santiago

 The Camino de Santiago (the way of to Santiago or the way of St James) consists of a variety of routes that lead to Santiago de Compostela in northwest Spain.
 The remains of St James, one of the 12 Apostles of Jesus, were discovered in 812 AD and people have been walking the route ever since to pay homage.
 Traditionally it was one of THE pilgrimages, up there with Rome or Jerusalem, that Christians took.